-China's Vice Premier Calls For 'Calm' In U.S. Talks; Hawks Want A War Of Attrition
+China's Leaders Are Divided Over Trade War With U.S.

 "The party line and also the general consensus is that China should open up more," Wang Huiyao, president of the Center for China and Globalization, a Beijing-based think tank that advises the government on trade and economic issues, tells NPR.

-Wang says the two countries should strike a trade deal quickly so that China can focus its energy on policies like accelerating state-owned enterprise reforms.
+Wang says the two countries should strike a trade deal quickly so China can focus its energy on policies like accelerating state-owned enterprise reforms.

-"You can't look for a perfect deal," says Wang.
-"It's up to President Trump to call a victory any time."
+"You can't look for a perfect deal," Wang says.
+"It's up to President Trump to call a victory anytime."